opentrv/OTRadioLink/content/OTRadioLink/README_OTV0p2Base.txt

 Description
 ===========

-The 'OTRadioLink' OpenTRV Radio Comms Link definitions library.
+The 'OTV0p2Base' OpenTRV basic hardware, power and sensor support library.

 Uses as namespace to help reduce chance of name collisions.